 In November 2016, the European Commission outlined its strategic approach towards the implementation of the 2030 Agenda, including the Sustainable Development Goals.

-- including the SDGs into EU policies and initiatives across the board, with sustainable development as an essential guiding principle for all European Commission policies
+- include the SDGs into EU policies and initiatives across the board, with sustainable development as an essential guiding principle for all European Commission policies

-- providing regular reporting of the EU's progress as of 2017.
+- provide regular reporting of the EU's progress as of 2017

-- taking the implementation of the 2030 Agenda forward with EU governments, the European Parliament, other European institutions, international organisations, civil society organisations, citizens and other stakeholders.
+- take the implementation of the 2030 Agenda forward with EU governments, the European Parliament, other European institutions, international organisations, civil society organisations, citizens and other stakeholders

-- launching a high-level multi-stakeholder platform, supporting the exchange of best practices on implementation across sectors at national and EU level.
+- launch a high-level multi-stakeholder platform, supporting the exchange of best practices on implementation across sectors at national and EU level

-- launching a longer term vision with a post 2020 perspective
+- launch a longer term vision with a post 2020 perspective.

 In order to promote sustainable development around the world, the EU will continue working with external partners, using all the tools that are available under its external policies and support in particular the efforts in developing countries.